For age divisions of Peewee and Intermediate girls, there will be three practices for the remainder of 2018

-Thunder Bay's Brandon Delyea appears front and center (he's the goalie) on the Minnesota Regional Lacrosse League playoff poster between the Minneapolis Wheat Kings and the Hastings Walleye!
+Thunder Bay's Brandon Delyea appears front and center (goalie) on the Minnesota Regional Lacrosse League playoff poster between the Minneapolis Wheat Kings and the Hastings Walleye!
 Way to go Brandon!

 Thunder Bay ICE team from the Whitby Chicks with Sticks Lacrosse Tournament